 Children develop self-regulation at different rates.
 They learn to regulate their feelings by having their physical and emotional needs met through caregivers, and by watching how their caregivers manage their own feelings and behaviors.
 Adults have learned through experience how and when to make the adjustments they need to be regulated.
-Children, on the other hand, often need to be taught this skill.
+Children, on the other hand, often need to be taught this skill and given opportunities to practice it.

-Your role as your child's caregiver is to be his or her co-regulator.
+Your role as your child's caregiver is to be his or her 'co-regulator'.
 This means helping your child recognize and respond appropriately to stressors that trigger dysregulation in his or her life.